xbuf/blender_io_xbuf/README.md

 License: GPL

+> The addon is WIP

 # Uses Cases

 * Preview model with game engine
 * Use Blender as level editor for a game (or for a game engine) with realtime rendering (including effects, hud, entities,... not managed by blender)

 [![blender external renderer (a game engine)](youtube_img.png)](http://www.youtube.com/watch?v=3pQd65_dkeM)

+## Installation

+1. download the zip from [releases section](https://github.com/davidB/blender_external_renderer/releases)
+2. in Blender : User Preferences... > Add-ons > Install from File... (select the downloaded .zip)
+3. in Blender : User Preferences... > Add-ons > enable the addon (check box of "Render: External Render Engine")

+## Usage

+1. start your external render engine
+2. in Blender : Select "External Render" in the render list
+3. in Blender : Select "Rendered" in the viewport shading button of 3D View